HandsOnDataViz/book/docs/HandsOnDataViz.md

 begins on a separate line.
 O’Reilly style guide prefers *italics* rather than bold.
 Use single back tics to display a monospaced `code` word.

+O’Reilly guidelines recommend making your writing as conversational as possible.
+Imagine you’re speaking to someone one on one, not giving a formal lecture to a large group.
+Refer to the reader as “you” and to yourself as “I” for a single-author book, and refer to yourselves as “we” for a co-authored book.
+Use active voice, not passive voice.

+More from O’Reilly about chapter structure: Each chapter should begin with a paragraph or two that summarizes what the chapter is about and why that information is important to the overall topic of your book.
+Subsequent sections should walk readers through the information you’re presenting.
+Keep readers oriented by including signposts like “As you learned in Chapter 3” and “I’ll discuss this topic in more detail later in this chapter.”

+More from O’Reilly about transitions: End section X by saying something like, “Now that you understand X, you’re ready to dig into topic Y,” and start section Y by explaining how it relates to topic X. Daisy-chaining helps readers understand how concepts are connected and why you’re covering them in this order.
+Finally, at the end of each chapter, summarize what you discussed in that chapter, and mention what the following chapter is going to cover.

+O’Reilly encourages the use of tips, notes, and warnings, and assigns each of them an animal icon in their books (lemur, crow, and scorpion, respectively).
+In this book manuscript, simply start each with a paragraph beginning with the keyword, followed by a colon, to simplify find-and-replace at a later date:

+-   Tip: A couple of sentences that convey a helpful bit of information, a quick way to do things better.
+-   Note: A couple of sentences of supplemental information.
+It describes something you want readers to keep in mind as they work, so you use a note to set it apart and make sure they see it.
+-   Warning: Similar to a note or tip, but specifically focused on a way to help readers avoid making a mistake or getting into trouble.

 Insert an embedded link to [O’Reilly](https://www.oreilly.com/).
 This appears as a colored clickable link in HTML and Word editions, and a non-colored but clickable link in the PDF edition.
 According to O’Reilly